felixblaschke/simple_animations/tool/templates/doc/stateless_animation.md

 - `context` is your Flutter `BuildContext`, which should be familiar to you.

 - `child` is a placeholder for any widget that you can additionally pass in a `PlayAnimation` widget.
-It's usage is described further below.
+Its usage is described further below.

 - `value` is "current value" of any animated variable.
 If your tween describes to interpolate from `0` to `100`, the `variable` is a value somewhere between `0` and `100`.

-How often your `builder` function is called, depends on the animation duration and the framerate of the device used.
+How often your `builder` function is called, depends on the animation duration, and the framerate of the device used.

 ### A simple PlayAnimation